Wage Subsidy Guide for Employers – All You Need to Know

 • apprenticeships and traineeships

-• immediate family members hired for a role
+• roles where immediate family members are hired

-• workers who are receiving another Australian Government wage subsidy
+• roles employing workers who are receiving another Australian Government wage subsidy

 • jobs that displace existing employees